Neutron Radiography Testing Services

 How does Neutron Radiography NDT testing work?

-The non destructive inspection of a material using neutron radiography is very similar to the process used in X-Ray NDT; however, unlike x-rays, neutron radiography services allow the imaging of organic materials inside a component.
+The non destructive inspection of a material using neutron imaging is very similar to the process used in X-Ray NDT; however, unlike x-rays, n-ray radiography services allow the imaging of organic materials inside a component.
 Metals in the subject component take on a transparent appearance in neutron radiographic images.
 In many cases, x-ray and neutron radiography are complementary NDT inspection processes, offering a complete picture not only the integrity of the component, but also of the organics within that component.

 To discuss your specific application for non destructive testing using neutron radiography, call 248-244-1543 or e-mail us at firstname.lastname@example.org